vbalasu/PythonUDF/README.md

 The workflow for developing a Python UDF is as follows:

 - Build the python function.
 The function should take a string parameter, and return a string as output
 - Test the function locally.
-It is recommended to use Jython for testing if possible, otherwise CPython is ok
+It is recommended to use Jython for testing if possible, otherwise CPython or Jupyter is ok
 - Add your function code to PythonUDF.py
 - Deploy the updated PythonUDF.py (including your code) to the Trifacta server in the `/udfs` folder
 - Restart Trifacta services: `sudo service trifacta restart`
+- Refresh the browser.
+Clear the browser cache if necessary

 The above assumes that the PythonUDF jar file is already installed on the Trifacta server.
 If not, please see installation instructions further below.